milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 Microsoft offers many products and services that children and teens can use, though child and teen users will not always have access to all the features and services that adult users do.
 Some of these features will be off by default or unavailable to younger users.
 When a child is under 13-or a higher age if required in their region-the child will need consent from their parent or guardian to create a Microsoft account.
 Parents can change or revoke consent at any time.

 Microsoft offers Family Safety tools that allow parents to connect their children’s accounts to a family group.
 Microsoft accounts created using parental consent are automatically added to the parent’s family group.
 As the organizer of a Microsoft family group, the parent or guardian can manage their child’s information and settings on their Family Safety page and view and delete a child’s data on their privacy dashboard.
-Parents of Xbox users have additional controls through the Xbox Family Settings app.
+Parents of XBOX users have additional controls through the XBOX Family Settings app.

 Learn more